RF5/simple-asgan/README.md

 Logs will be saved in the checkpoint path.
 Feel free to tune the training hyperparameters as you see fit.

+**NOTE**: the validation set metrics computed in the training script are quick approximations of the final metrics used in the paper.
+E.g. FID is computed using HuBERT features on the validation set in the training script, instead of the ResNeXT classifier.
+This is done to save time and not perform ResNeXT inference on the full validation set output every validation cycle.
+To obtain the full test set metrics, an evaluation script should be used that follows the method specified in the paper, instead of the approximations made in the training script.

 ### Repository structure:

 The repository is organized as follows: